AquaSoftGmbH/RefCountTracer/README.md

 1. Stack Trace-Logger (to be included in your source code)
 2. Log-Processor (command line exe)
-3. Graphviz (to generate fancy diagrams, not included, download here: http://graphviz.org/)
+3. [Graphviz](http://graphviz.org/) (to generate fancy diagrams, included as a git submodule)

 Requirements
 ============

+To visualize your code like this you need 3 things.

 1. Stack trace logger
 ---------------------
+This thing has to be included in your source code and logs every assignments of interface references.
+It depends on the used language how it should/can be integrated.

 1. Delphi

   This utility isn't able to create the stack trace itself.
 It just logs it into a file.
 To create the stack trace currently MadExcept is needed.
 Other tools like JCLDebug or Eurekalog could be added later.
 As the logger is very simple it could work with older Delphi versions (but that's untested).